AnupaSP/AnupaSP/README.md

 👋 Hi
 - This github belongs to AnupaSP
+- A biologist trying to navigate this science field
 - Don't really understand anything right now but that is not unusual